The Wars of the Roses: York v Beaufort?

 Edward IV and Henry Beaufort, duke of Somerset

 St Albans didn’t mark the end of the York-Beaufort rivalry.
 Nor could it, for following generations bore grudges of their own with good reason.
 Edmund Beaufort’s heir was Henry Beaufort, an impetuous youth wholly preoccupied with avenging his father’s death.
 In October 1456, the new Duke of Somerset, barely 20-years-old, attempted to ambush York at a council meeting, and over the next few years remained hostile towards the man he understandably held responsible for Edmund’s assassination.
 Political revenge for young Somerset occurred with York’s flight from England in October 1459, but physical revenge was far more satisfying.
 On 30 December 1460, Henry Beaufort outmanoeuvred York outside the latter’s Sandal Castle near Wakefield, and the mighty duke was surrounded and killed.
 York’s head was spiked upon a City of York gateway.

 Just as Henry of Somerset sought and achieved vengeance for his father, so too did York’s own son, the 18-year-old force of nature that was Edward of March.
-Edward wasted little time, and on Palm Sunday in a snowstorm at Towton destroyed Somerset’s Lancastrian army, scattering his enemies and claiming the throne as Edward IV, the first monarch of the House of York.
+Edward wasted little time, and on Palm Sunday in a snowstorm destroyed Somerset’s Lancastrian army at the battle of Towton, scattering his enemies and claiming the throne as Edward IV, the first monarch of the House of York.
 Somerset was attacked in Edward’s first parliament for acting with “extreme and insatiate malice and violence” in slaying the new king’s father.